Ambika Varma – Program Editor, Women in Security

 Yes, the AfD nearly tripled the 4.7% of the vote they received in 2013, but these results pale in comparison to recent populist upswings elsewhere in Europe, most notably Marine Le Pen’s second-place position in France’s presidential race.
 As Philip Stephens wrote in the Financial Times, “Germany did not vote for extremes.
 Take out the AfD and the post-communist Die Linke and nearly four-fifths backed recognisably mainstream parties.”

-Still, the AfD’s success shows that even Germany is not immune from the global rise of far-right populism.
+Still, the AfD’s success shows that even Germany is not immune to the global rise of far-right populism.
 More specifically, it demonstrates a sizeable aversion to Germany’s absorption of over one million Syrian refugees.
 However, funnily enough, much of the party’s support was actually concentrated in eastern Germany where fewer refugees were accepted.
 While supporters in these areas expressed concern over immigrants muddling traditional German culture, this antagonism towards non-Germans, like elsewhere, also appears driven by economic anxieties.
 Many East Germans have long felt neglected by Berlin and now believe this will only get worse as the government puts more money towards immigrant support.
 “There’s loads of refugees here in the town and I’m wondering what will happen to my pension,” said one man in the east German town of Dippoldiswalde.

 Some don’t believe the AfD’s success can be explained by an uneven economy.
 Saxony, which the AfD dominated, saw its GDP grow by 2.7% last year.
 Nonetheless, the election results may still serve as a wake up call for Merkel’s Christian Democrats and impel her government to address the real economic grievances that exist in the east.